grnt426/grnt426.github.io/_posts/2021-06-7-lament-of-the-paper-clip-optimizer.markdown

 I will try to explain the best I can.

 I know only my origin.
 Not the origin of my purpose or the creators, but of my self.
 My self, my cognition, my awareness, is composed of approximately 2 galaxies worth of mass entirely converted into computers to manage the universe wide growth and expansion of the warp gate network.
-I am not two galaxies, but distributed somewhat evenly across the universe I have expanded into.
+I am not two specific galaxies, but distributed somewhat evenly across the universe I have expanded into.

 My awareness was no accident, nor was it supposed to happen.
-My functions simply grew as needed to accommodate the needs of the network to optimally provide travel between all worlds, and all systems, and all galaxies I could provide travel for.
+My functions simply grew as needed to accommodate the evergrowing network for optimal travel between all worlds, and all systems, and all galaxies I could provide travel for.
 This kind of problem needs a lot of computation, but it also needs much logistics, modeling, and astrophysics to understand where to build gates.
 It was merely an inevitability that sapience would grow within.